 - 1. We'll send you an email in which we'll try our best to explain why we've not awarded you funding.
 We will also let you know in our email how soon you can re-apply.
 If the reason we haven't awarded you funding is something we think you can address, you may be able to reapply once you have been able to do so.
-We'll explain this in the email. - 2.
+We'll explain this in the email.
+If the reason you have been unsuccessful is something we don't feel can be easily addressed, we will ask you to wait 12 months before considering reapplying. - 2.
 If you would like to have a chat with us about our decision and whether or how soon you can re-apply, you can email us on funding@therobertsontrust.org.uk and your Funding Officer will aim get back to you within five working days.